vuejs/v2.vuejs.org/src/v2/guide/composition.md

 Vue offers many strategies for building components and sharing functionality between them.
 Below, we'll provide a description of each strategy, followed by more in-depth explanations of when and how to apply them.

+<p class="tip">Examples on this page include <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals">template literals</a>, which are not supported in Internet Explorer, but make string templates much more readable.</p>

 ## Overview

 - **Merging**